mtesauro/random-docs/install-docs/threadfix/install-TF-CentOS-6.md

 Now that you actually have the key, do verify again:

 ```
-# gpg --verify apache-tomcat-8.0.24.tar.gz.asc
+# gpg --verify apache-tomcat-7.0.63.tar.gz.asc
-gpg: Signature made Wed 01 Jul 2015 03:23:09 PM CDT using RSA key ID 2F6059E7
+gpg: Signature made Tue 30 Jun 2015 03:13:20 AM CDT using RSA key ID D63011C7
-gpg: Good signature from "Mark E D Thomas <markt@apache.org>"
+gpg: Good signature from "Violeta Georgieva Georgieva (CODE SIGNING KEY) <violetagg@apache.org>"
 gpg: WARNING: This key is not certified with a trusted signature!
 gpg:          There is no indication that the signature belongs to the owner.
-Primary key fingerprint: A9C5 DF4D 22E9 9998 D987  5A51 10C0 1C5A 2F60 59E7
+Primary key fingerprint: 713D A88B E509 1153 5FE7  16F5 208B 0AB1 D630 11C7

 ```

-The not trusted thing is OK unless you've been to a PGP/gpg key signing party with Mark E D Thomas.
+The not trusted signature thing is OK unless you've been to a PGP/gpg key signing party with Mark E D Thomas.
 If that's true, I assume you know what to do.
 Move info on gpg signing at the kernel.org URL in the resources used section below.

 ### Extract and move Tomcat

 Extract Tomcat from the tarball and move it to /opt.

 ```
-# tar -xzvf apache-tomcat-8.0.24.tar.gz
+# tar -xzvf apache-tomcat-7.0.63.tar.gz
   [bunch of text scroll removed]
-# touch apache-tomcat-8.0.24/00-apache-tomcat-8.0.24
+# touch apache-tomcat-7.0.63/00-apache-tomcat-7.0.63
   (lets you easily determine installed version with a clean path)
-# mv apache-tomcat-8.0.24 /opt/tomcat
+# mv apache-tomcat-7.0.63 /opt/tomcat
 ```

 ### Do a test launch of Tomcat